deckbsd/glouton-satnogs-data-downloader/README.md

 Examples for downloading data from the satnogs DB

-simple command example for downloading frames for the satellite with the norad id 43466 from the page 1 to 100 :
+simple command example for downloading frames for the satellite with the norad id 43466 from the page 1 to 100 and apply the process within the SomeModule module (You have to provide a module when you download the frames):
 ```
-python ./bin/glouton --db -n 43466 --page-from 1 --page-to 100
+python ./bin/glouton --db -n 43466 --page-from 1 --page-to 100 --frame-module SomeModule
 ```

 Actual features :